Need your home measured or a floorplan for your property? Let us help.

 Gross Living Area is measured and determined by ANSI Standard Z765 - 2003.
 This standard ensures complaince with banks, mortgage lenders and whole Real Estate Industry.

-Let Appraisals by Kana be your choice for measurement servicesGet a quote today
+Let Appraisals by Kana, LLC be your choice for measurement servicesGet a quote today

 What is a home measurement or floorplan service?